sslotsky/apothecary/README.md

 ## Usage

-In Flux, data is managed in a centralized data store, and there's a dispatcher that sends messages (or actions) to it, causing the store to be updated.
+In Flux, data is managed in a centralized data store, and there's a dispatcher that sends messages (usually called actions) to it, causing the store to be updated.
 The view layer subscribes to the store and updates when the store changes.
 To implement this scheme, using apothecary consists of the following elements:

 1. Initializing the store with an initial state
-2. Actions that mutate the state when dispatched to the store
+2. Mutators that mutate the state when dispatched to the store
 3. A way to subscribe to the updates that take place in the store

 These are all described in turn below.